Last Updated: 17 May 2018

 Sport Resolutions can only provide a service to parties when it has the jurisdiction to do so.
 This can be conveyed either by agreement of the parties or by the operation of an applicable rule or policy to which the individual has agreed to be bound.

 In order to administer any process it will be necessary to receive information that is likely to contain personal data.
 We will take appropriate measures to ensure that this data is kept private and confidential.
+The lawful basis by which we process any data is legitimate interest.

 The rules by which Sport Resolutions receive jurisdiction may contain a requirement to publish any decision or award (such as the UK Anti-Doping Rules).
 We will only so publish if the applicable rules mandate such an approach.